-The transactions and violations alleged occurred during the year 2006.
+1 The transactions and violations alleged occurred during the year 2006.
 The Regulations governing the violations at issue are found in the 2006 version of the Code of Federal Regulations (15 C.F.R.
 Parts 730-774 (2006)).
-The prior year's Regulations are substantially the same as the 2010 version of the Regulations which govern the procedural aspects of this matter.
+The prior year's Regulations are substantially the same as the 2011 version of the Regulations which governs the procedural aspects of this matter.

-Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
-783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 12, 2010 (75 Fed.
-Reg.
-50681 (August 16, 2010)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).

 We allege that:

-You, Lynden Air Freight dba Lynden International (Houston), are, and at all times relevant were, a domestic concern doing business in the State of Texas; as such, you are a United States person as defined in Section 760.1(b) of the Regulations.

-During the period April 2006 through June 2006, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Libya, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

-Charges 1 - 3 (15 C.F.R. § 760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons)

-In connection with the activities referred to above, during the period April 2006 through June 2006, on three occasions, you furnished information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationships with or in a boycotted country, with a business concern organized under the laws of a boycotted country, or with a national or resident of a boycotted country.
+You, JAS Forwarding (USA) Inc (Los Angeles), are, and at all times relevant were, a domestic concern doing business in the State of California; as such, you are a United States person as defined in Section 760.1(b) of the Regulations.
+During the period August 2006 through December 2006, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Lebanon and Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
+Charges 1 - 3 (15 C.F.R. § 760.2(d) - Furnishing Information about Business Relationships with Boycotted Countries or Blacklisted Persons) In connection with the activities referred to above, during the period August 28, 2006 through December 2006, on three occasions, you furnished, to persons in Lebanon or Kuwait, information, as described in Table A, which is attached and incorporated herein by this reference, concerning your or another person's business relationships with or in a boycotted country, with a business concern organized under the laws of a boycotted country, with a national or resident of a boycotted country or with another person who is known or believed to be restricted from having any business relationship with or in a boycotting country.
 Providing the information described in Table A, with intent to comply with, further or support an unsanctioned foreign boycott, is an activity prohibited by Section 760.2(d) of the Regulations, and not excepted.
 We therefore charge you with three violations of Section 760.2(d).

-Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an Order imposing administrative sanctions.3

-You are entitled to a hearing on the record as provided in Section 766.6 of the Regulations.
+Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an Order imposing administrative sanctions.3 You are entitled to a hearing on the record as provided in Section 766.6 of the Regulations.
 If you wish to have a hearing on the record, you must file a written demand for it with your answer.
-Under Sections 766.3(a) and 766.4 of the Regulations, you are entitled to be represented by counsel or other authorized representative who has power of attorney to represent you and, under Section 766.18 of the Regulations, to seek a settlement agreement without a hearing.

-Administrative sanctions may include any or all the following:
+3 Administrative sanctions may include any or all the following:

 a.
 A maximum civil penalty of the greater of \$250,000 per violation or twice the value of the transaction that is the basis of the violation (see International Emergency Economic Powers Enhancement Act of 2007, Pub.
 L. No.110-96, 121 Stat.
-1011 (2007)).
+1011 (2007)). b.

-b.
 Denial of export privileges (see § 764.3(a)(2) of the Regulations); and/or c.
 Exclusion from practice before BIS (see § 764.3(a)(3) of the Regulations).